trychlos/pwix-cookie-manager/README.md

 Known configuration options are:

+- `categories`

+    An array of the categories the application wishes to add to the predefined ones.

+    Each item of this array represents a category, must be an object with following keys:

+    - `id`: a string which identifies the category

+    - `label`: a (localized) string to be displayed as the tab label, defaulting to `id`

+    - `title`: a (localized) HTML string to be displayed as the title of the corresponding tab in the Cookie Manager, defaulting to `id`

+    - `content`: a (localized) HTML string to be displayed as the description of the category in the Cookie Manager, defaulting to `id`

+    When defined, these new categories may be used by the application to better categorize its own cookies.

 - `consentLifetime`

     Define the lifetime of the user consent, i.e. the time at the end of which an explicit consent should be re-asked to the user, as a `ms` integer.